Minifigures/Minifigures/README.md

 - 🔭 I’m currently working on coding projects and polishing my portfolio.
 - 🌱 I’m learning more about software and database integration.
 - 👯 I’m open to collaborating on anything involving front-end development, UI/UX design, or sociotechnical research.
-- 💬 Ask me about coding, communications, resume building, or anything tech-related.
+- 💬 Ask me about coding, communications, business, or anything tech-related.
 - 📫 How to reach me: [minifigures.github.io](https://minifigures.github.io) or shoot me a message here on GitHub!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I benchpress and deadlift more than I weigh and have a soft spot for anime, gym sessions, and skiing.